One Lakh Kindle E-Books

 In a discomgoogolation study the stress of being disconnected is equivalent to that of running half-an-hour late for a key meeting, being about to sit for an important exam, or being sacked.
 It was surprising to see the stress this led to in brain activity and blood pressure in participants.
-When stress levels of the participants suffering from discomgoogolation were measured with heart and brain monitors, men were found to be most discomgoogolated when denied access to the net in the evenings while women were found to be discomgoogolated when they cannot get online during the day.
+When stress levels of the participants suffering from discomgoogolation were measured with heart and brain monitors, men were found to suffer most when denied access to the net in the evenings while women were found to be discomgoogolated when they cannot get online during the day.

+Psychologist Dr David Lewis, working with a YouGov study of more than 2000 British Internet users, discovered that some 76 percent of them readily admitted that they could not live without the Internet.
+Dr Lewis wraps this all up within his newly identified phenomena of discomgoogolation.
+He defines this as being the "feeling of distress or anxiety when unable to gain immediate information access."
 Friday emerged as the most stressful day to suffer discomgoogolation as it prevents people planning their weekends using the search engine Google, the study found.
 44 per cent of Britons suffer from discomgoogolation, according to a survey, with 27 percent of them admitting to rising stress levels when they are unable to go online.

 Discomgoogolation, Dr Lewis contends, is impacting upon even casual British users who have become entirely dependent upon the Internet as their primary source of information.
 "The proliferation of Broadband has meant for the first time in history we have entered a culture of instant answers" Dr Lewis explains, adding "when unable to get online, Discomgoogolation takes over."